Leviticus 9 – More on the Consecration of Priests

 b.
 And a ram as a burnt offering: Even though Aaron just spent the prior week in special dedication to the LORD, there was still more to give.
 Though this was an important experience of dedication, the idea of consecration had to be ongoing in the life of Aaron and all of God’s priests.

 1. (3-6) In a context of atonement and obedience, God will show His glory.

 And to the children of Israel you shall speak, saying, ‘Take a kid of the goats as a sin offering, and a calf and a lamb, both of the first year, without blemish, as a burnt offering, also a bull and a ram as peace offerings, to sacrifice before the LORD, and a grain offering mixed with oil; for today the LORD will appear to you.’”
 So they brought what Moses commanded before the tabernacle of meeting.
 And all the congregation drew near and stood before the LORD.
 Then Moses said, “This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you.”

-a.
-This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you: Everything Aaron did in the last week prepared him for this moment.
-This was the end goal of the week of separation and consecration to the LORD – the display of His glory.
+b.
+This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you: Everything Aaron did in the previous week prepared him for this moment.
+This was the end goal of the week of separation and consecration to the LORD – the display of God’s glory.

 2. (7) Aaron will begin to minister for the people.

 And Moses said to Aaron, “Go to the altar, offer your sin offering and your burnt offering, and make atonement for yourself and for the people.
 Offer the offering of the people, and make atonement for them, as the LORD commanded.”